ryan-irish/utils/readme.md

 ## 📁 Repository Contents

 ### Themes

 - **ryans-theme** - A custom theme for Cursor IDE that enhances the visual experience with improved syntax highlighting and color schemes

+- **cursor-rules** - A collection of custom rules and configurations for Cursor IDE to enhance code quality and maintain consistent coding standards

 ### Other Utilities

 - *More utilities to be added...*

 ## 🔧 Usage